mvysny/dynatest/README.md

 Please experiment with the `@Nested` class concept - it is very powerful and strongly supported by Intellij IDEA.
 Please consult JUnit 5 documentation for more details.

+Now, why am I endorsing an annotation-based framework when I [hate annotations](https://mvysny.github.io/post-annotation-programming/)?
+Excellent question.
+True, runtime annotations are evil since the annotation processor is detached from the definition of annotations.
+But, similarly the test runtime is detached from the place where tests are defined, both with annotations and with the `test{}` function.
+Also, JUnit is a well-tested industry standard with excellent IDEA plugin, so there's (hopefully) little room for error on programmer side.
+Also - and this is crucial - JUnit the framework, the documentation and the community is someone else's responsibility.
+I still think that Dynatest's functional approach is much more ellegant than thousands of JUnit annotations (especially the parametrized tests), but the IDE support is just as important and is much better at JUnit's side.

+There's one thing that JUnit got better - see the JUnit comparison, the 'disadvantages' section for more details.

+Therefore, with heavy heart, I'm deprecating Dynatest.